07 Strong Magnet, Weak Paperclip#

 Interface and computer with data-acquisition software.

-Camera and large screen monitor.
+A camera and a large screen monitor.

 Projector to project the graphs.